leigh-hackspace/website-hugo/content/history/index.md

 ### Leigh Hackspace '3.0'

-The '3.0' hackspace opened Feburary 2023 and now consists of three units on the third floor of the mill.
+The '3.0' hackspace opened February 2023 and now consists of three units on the third floor of the mill.
 A shared main space, a workshop and craft area, and a social space.
 Some areas were still being built out, but the space was now open for members to use.

 In early July the [electronics bay]({{< ref "/facilities#electronics-bay" >}}) was completed giving members a wide selection of tools and components for any projects they are created.
 Then in November the [darkroom]({{< ref "/facilities#dark-room" >}}) was finally fitted for power and could be used by our members.